MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-backup.md

 Azure Backup integration with Windows Admin Center is ideal for backing up volumes and the Windows System State for either on-premises Windows Servers or virtual servers.
 The comprehensive process backs up file servers, domain controllers, and IIS web servers.

 You access Azure Backup in Windows Admin Center via the **Backup** tool.
-The **Backup** tool setup, management, and monitoring capabilities let you quickly start backing up servers, perform backup and restore operations, and monitor the overall backup health of the Windows Servers that you manage.
+The **Backup** tool setup, management, and monitoring capabilities let you quickly start backing up servers, perform backup and restore operations, and monitor the overall backup health of Windows Servers.

 ## Prerequisites
 The following prerequisites are required to use Azure Backup: